-Treatment for Kidney Cancer in Houston, TX
+Schedule a Kidney Cancer Consultation in Houston, TX

 For a majority of patients who are diagnosed with kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure is very effective in removing cancerous tissue while inflicting minimal side effects on the patient themselves.
 Each case is very unique, so patients will need to consult with Dr. Clavell about all available treatment options and which method will be best for them specifically.

 If you have more questions about kidney cancer, or believe that you may be at risk, consult with Dr. Jonathan Clavell today by calling (713) 652-5011 to schedule an appointment.